 There will be trophies for the first 3 male and female runners.

 All finishers get a T-Shirt and medal with a nexktube option in place of the Shirt if you already have one.

 Results will be live online and via the link on out results page and fb page.

 Without a small army of dedicated volunteers these events can not happe, if you would like to vulunteer please get in touch.
 We can promise you all the CP food you cam each as well as the satisfaction knowing you have helped other runners reach their target.

 We also give you 1 volunteer point for every 2 hours to spend on race entries.
 Please see our volunteering page for further info.

 We know rules can be boring but they are here for your safety and our permit to run the race depends on us running the race within the rules.

-Below are our own race rules in addition to the UKA rules:
+Below are our own race rules in addition to the general rules:

 No MP3 players etc. to be worn on road sections during the race for safety reason.
 If you wear one and can not hear marshals or traffic, this is your responsibility.
 There are many other users on